Kick start your international career in Exercise and Sports Science at Bond University

 How to apply

-An Accredited Exercise Scientist (AES) can work in a number of industries and employment sectors at an individual, community or population level, including but not limited to private industry, government and non-government sectors.
+As an Accredited Exercise Scientist (AES), there is the opportunity to work in a number of industries and employment sectors in the corporate, government and non-government sectors.

 Health Policy/Program planning